vippsas/vipps-developers/developer-resources/portal.md

 ## How can I change my name and logo?

-The sales unit's name and logo is shgown to users in several places, both in the app and elsewhere.
+The sales unit's name and logo is shown to users in several places, both in the app and elsewhere.

 You can administer the name, logo, etc on